 - Break down fats and eliminate cellulite

-Some proponents of detoxification claim that you need to do these types of fasts once a year to keep your body healthy.
-But research shows that treatments that include fasting or drastically reducing calories can disrupt your metabolism and cause (10):
+Some proponents of detoxification claim you need to do this type of fast once a year to keep your body healthy.
+However, research has shown that treatments that include fasting or drastically reducing calories can disrupt your metabolism and cause (20):

 - Lack of energy